The truth about 3b pillar accounts

 It is unfortunate that many people are sold 3b life insurance.
 This is the case for many expats coming to Switzerland that are recommended these bad products.

 Two things are essential to mention, though.
-First, there is nothing wrong with investing your money outside of the 3a.
+First, there is nothing wrong with investing your money outside the 3a.
 I recommend people start investing early.
 Then, there is nothing wrong with life insurance itself.
-If you need life insurance (most people do not), you can take a life insurance policy.
+If you need life insurance (most people do not), you can take out a life insurance policy.
 But avoid 3a and 3b life insurance.
 Instead, take a simple term life insurance.

 What about you?
 What do you think about the 3b pillar?